Kildavin/Clonegal GAA: Grounds

 Kildavin/Clonegal play all their home matches at adult, under 21, minor, under 16 and under 14 level at Spellman Park in Kildavin on the Carlow side of the border.
-The club uses Ben Mulhall Memorial Park just outside Clonegal on the Wexford side of the border for selected training sessions aswell as under 12, 10, 8 and 6 matches.
+The club uses Ben Mulhall Memorial Park just outside Clonegal on the Wexford side of the border for selected training sessions as well as under 12, 10, 8 and 6 matches.
 In 2025 major redevlopment started in Ben Mulhall Park so that K/C could have 2 pitches that are able to host adult games.
 The redevelopment has seen dugouts, adult size goals, stop nets and a walking track installed.
 In 2026 there are plans for an improved surface on the pitch and in the next few years there is plans for a redevelopment of the club house.

 Rivalries

 Kildavin/Clonegal share a bitter rivalry in gaelic football with neighbours Kilbride.
 In hurling the main rivals of Kildavin/Clonegal are Burren Rangers who are an amalgamation of three football clubs Ballon, Kilbride and The Fighting Cocks.
 The first year that Kildavin/Clonegal and Burren Rangers met in adult hurling was in 2023 with Burren Rangers winning out in the Bolger Shield and the Junior Hurling Championship round robin, the clubs met again in the JHC semi-final in Dr. Cullen Park where Kildavin/Clonegal defeated Burren Rangers by 2-15 to 1-15.
 K/C went on to win the final against Mount Leinster Rangers to earn promotion to the Carlow IHC.
-Burren Rangers bounced back from their derby dissapointment in the 2023 semi-final to win 2024 JHC final and joined their rivals in the second tier for the following year.
+Burren Rangers bounced back from their derby disappointment in the 2023 semi-final to win 2024 JHC final and joined their rivals in the second tier for the following year.
 The first Intermediate meeting between the clubs came at Spellman Park in the 2025 IHC round robin where Burren Rangers won a match which saw the referee hand out 3 red cards.
 The clubs met again this time in the 2025 Under 16 Division 1B Hurling Championship final where Kildavin/Clonegal won by the minimum in a 3-09 to 3-08 victory.